As a youth hockey coach, it is crucial to figure out ways to make your practices fun and engaging.

 Modifications: You can use other sport balls to put a spin on the cross-ice game or any hockey drill.
 Without sticks you can use a football, basketball or soccer ball.
 With sticks, you can use a tennis ball or racquetball for more bouncing and stick reactions.
 You can allow the players to hold onto the ball for longer than 3 seconds.

-Split up the ice and have a 3 on 3 or a 2 on 2 Tournament!
+Split up the ice and have a 4 on 4, 3 on 3 or a 2 on 2 Tournament!
 If you have full ice you can have two games going on in each end.
 Players who are not playing can work on various skills or drills in center ice.
 If your team has half-ice for practice you can split up the ice to have two games going on in the zone and skill work or drills in center.
 Or you can get your whole team involved so it's an all-out 3 on 3 (or 4 on 4) tourney with line changes.
 Remind players of particular on ice skills or habits that you want them to practice during the tournament, so they are also learning.

 Pro Tip: Award a trophy to the winning team at the end of practice.
 Have fun with it.
 Take a photo of the winning team and let them celebrate!
 You could do this tournament a couple of times during the year and switch up the teams so everyone has a chance to battle for the cup!